 Page 321

-SOCIAL CAUSES OF THE GREAT TREK 321 settlement was only a subsidiary cause though a powerful one .
+...
+CAUSES OF THE GREAT TREK 321 settlement was only a subsidiary cause though a powerful one .
 So it was with compensation .
-Apart from the fact that the men from the northern and eastern districts , who formed the mass of the Trek ...
+Apart from the fact that the men from the northern and eastern districts , who formed the mass of the Trek , had ...

-SOCIAL CAUSES OF THE GREAT TREK 321 settlement was only a subsidiary cause though a powerful one .
+...
+CAUSES OF THE GREAT TREK 321 settlement was only a subsidiary cause though a powerful one .
 So it was with compensation .
-Apart from the fact that the men from the northern and eastern districts , who formed the mass of the Trek ...
+Apart from the fact that the men from the northern and eastern districts , who formed the mass of the Trek , had ...

 Page 808

-But there is little doubt that an intense competition amongst the tribes for sowing and grazing lands was a universal cause of strife .
-In the direction of Moffat and Livingstone's Kuruman , tribal life was in an incessant commotion ...
+... cause of strife .
+In the direction of Moffat and Livingstone's Kuruman , tribal life was in an incessant commotion caused by the raids and migrations of tribes seeking to maintain themselves in a country of scanty rainfall and low ...

-But there is little doubt that an intense competition amongst the tribes for sowing and grazing lands was a universal cause of strife .
-In the direction of Moffat and Livingstone's Kuruman , tribal life was in an incessant commotion ...
+... cause of strife .
+In the direction of Moffat and Livingstone's Kuruman , tribal life was in an incessant commotion caused by the raids and migrations of tribes seeking to maintain themselves in a country of scanty rainfall and low ...

 Contents